spandandey12/Data534_project/notebooks/Jamie.md

 **Jan 27**
 - Collaborative Troubleshooting: Helped a teammate resolve a corrupted local file.
-- **Decision:** Reverted to a previous commit and added changes manually from there.
+- Reverted to a previous commit and added changes manually from there.

 **Jan 28**
 - Substantial README update.